helenclx/Frontend-Mentor-Challenges/interactive-rating-component/README.md

 });
 ```

+I set up the page's script to prevent users from submitting without selecting their rating first.

 In addition, I learned to practice the habit of using `console.log()` to check if my JavaScript functions are working as intended, amd cheking the console output in my web browser's developer tool.

 ### Continued development